Embed This Data

 - FDI Inflow:

-Land-locked Burundi is one of the world’s poorest nations and one of the most corrupt countries in sub-Saharan Africa.
-Government procurement is conducted nontransparently amid allegations of cronyism, and customs officials reportedly extort bribes.
-The judiciary is nominally independent, but judges are subject to undue political pressure.
+One of the world’s poorest nations, land-locked Burundi remains one of Sub-Saharan Africa’s most corrupt countries.
+Government procurement is conducted non-transparently amid frequent allegations of cronyism.
+Customs officials reportedly extort bribes.
+The judiciary is nominally independent but subject to political pressure.
 Private property is vulnerable to government expropriation and armed banditry.

 The top individual income and corporate tax rates are 35 percent.
 Other taxes include a value-added tax that recently replaced the general sales tax.
 The overall tax burden equals 13.1 percent of total domestic income.
 Government spending amounts to 31.4 percent of total domestic output.
 Foreign aid makes up about 50 percent of the government budget, and public debt equals 30 percent of GDP.